Don't Hurt Yourself (Beyoncé song)

+"Don't Hurt Yourself" is a song by American singer Beyoncé featuring American musician Jack White.
+It is the third track on her sixth studio album, Lemonade (2016), released through Parkwood Entertainment and Columbia Records.
+The song's music video is part of Beyoncé's 2016 film Lemonade, aired on HBO alongside the album's release.

-"Don't Hurt Yourself" is a song recorded by the American artist Beyoncé for her sixth studio album, Lemonade.
-The song was produced by Jack White, Beyoncé, and Derek Dixie, and written by White, Beyoncé, and Diana Gordon.
+The blues rock, hard rock, and psychedelic rock song was produced by Jack White, Beyoncé, and Derek Dixie, and written by White, Beyoncé, and Diana Gordon.
 The song contains samples of "When the Levee Breaks" written by Jimmy Page, Robert Plant, John Paul Jones, and John Bonham, and performed by Led Zeppelin.
 Some critics compared the song to Beyoncé's "Ring the Alarm" (2006).
 The song received a nomination for the 59th Annual Grammy Awards in the category of Best Rock Performance.
 Billboard ranked "Don't Hurt Yourself" at number 61 on their "Billboard's 100 Best Pop Songs of 2016" list.

 Background

 Jack White said of the song's origin in an NPR interview:

 "You know, I just talked to her and she said, "I wanna be in a band with you."
 [Laughs.]
 I said, "Really?
 Well, I'd love to do something."
 I've always loved her voice — I mean, I think she has the kind of soul singing voice of the days of Betty Davis or Aretha Franklin.
 She took just sort of a sketch of a lyrical outline and turned into the most bodacious, vicious, incredible song.
 I don't even know what you'd classify it as — soul, rock and roll, whatever.
 "Don't Hurt Yourself" is incredibly intense; I'm so amazed at what she did with it."

 The song's music video is part of a one-hour film with the same title as its parent album, which originally aired on HBO.